 She was featured in GCN’s 2019 campaign, #RainbowIcons – honouring Irish LGBT+ folk who go above and beyond for their community.

 Dublin Lesbian Line

-Set up in 1979, Dublin Lesbian Line is one of the oldest LGBT+ helplines in the world, with a team of highly trained volunteers who have diligently offered support for the community.
+Set up in 1979, Dublin Lesbian Line is one of the oldest LGBTQ+ helplines in the world, with a team of highly trained volunteers who have diligently offered support for the community.
 As stated on their website, “Our goal is to provide a supportive, confidential, non-judgmental helpline to those in need and expand our service accordingly.”
 DLL celebrated 40 years in 2019 and marked the occasion with a fabulous event, 40 Years Fearless.

 The one-and-only Mary Dorcey is a beloved addition to our examples of Irish lesbian trailblazers.
-In the 1970s, she advocated both in Ireland and internationally for LGBT+ rights.
+In the 1970s, she advocated both in Ireland and internationally for LGBTQ+ rights.
 She was a founder member of Irish Women United, Women for Radical Change and The Movement for Sexual Liberation.

 Mary has published several collections of poetry, alongside her other books.
 A member by peer election of the Irish Academy of Arts and Literature, Aosdána, she won the Rooney Prize in 1990 for her short story collection – A Noise from the Woodshed.

 Mary participated in our In & Out Digital Festival of Creativity, where she had a fascinating and stirring conversation with Dr Mary McAuliffe.